cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Consensus State

-The *consensus state*, or the *root-of-trust*, is the set of information about the state of a consensus algorithm required to verify proofs about the output of that consensus algorithm (e.g. commitment roots in signed headers).
+The *consensus state* is the set of information about the state of a consensus algorithm required to verify proofs about the output of that consensus algorithm (e.g. commitment roots in signed headers).

+### Trusted State

+A *trusted state* is a particular state which a machine has decided to assume to be correct, either a priori or having verified a progression from a preceding trusted state.

 ### Header